 - Like all other kinds of property and assets, it may be that part of a brokerage account is exempt from the divorce proceedings because it was one spouse’s property before the marriage or because its value was inherited or received as gifts.

 Our Raleigh Division of Brokerage Account Attorneys Will Fight for You

 The only way to know for sure that your divorce is being handled in the best way possible is to hire an attorney, and the team at Marshall & Taylor PLLC is here to help.
 Our experience in family and divorce law makes us the best option in Raleigh and Wake County for your divorce.
 Whether it involves a brokerage account, a home, a priceless antique, or anything else, we’ll negotiate the best terms on your behalf.
-Call us now at 919-833-1040 or use the live chat on our website to start consulting with a division of assets attorney today.
+Call us now at 919-833-1040, contact us online, or use the website’s live chat function to start consulting with a division of assets attorney today.